aswin1689/FAANG-InterviewPrep-FrontEnd/ApproachAndPatterns.md

    3. When a valid window is found, move start to find a smaller window.
    ```
 </details>

+* For find substring in another string problems, check if it occurs only once in the other string, are chars in input string unique, what should be returned when there is no answer? eg., [Minimum Window Substring](https://leetcode.com/problems/minimum-window-substring/)

 ## Stack
 * For parenthesis matching problems, consider `stack`. e.g.,